-Applications due from all new and recommencing students taking Summer School, first semester, or full year papers, or for courses subject to the Entry Pathway system in 2017
+Applications due from all new and recommencing students, and returning students applying for a new programme, commencing in Summer School, or first semester subject to the Entry Pathway system in 2018

 OTAGO CAMPUSES AND KEY CONTACTS

 The University of Otago is a national university with a physical presence throughout New Zealand.
 Distance learning programmes can emanate from any of our centres.